rikulo/rikulo-docs/Getting_Started/Hello_World.md

 ###Implement an activity

 An activity is an application component that provides the user interface to interact with the user.
-An activity might be paused or resumed due to user's activities, such as answering a phone.
+An activity might be paused or resumed due to user's interaction, such as answering a phone.

 Implementing an activity is straightforward: extend your class from [Activity](http://rikulo.org/api/_/app/Activity.html).